Frequently Asked Questions

 A full weekend of films, guest Q&As, creative events, and community connection, all centred on people, place, and planet.

-Expect documentaries, discussion panels, artist talks, kids’ events, family swims, and the occasional sea breeze.
+Expect documentaries, filmmaker conversations, artist talks, family events, workshops, social gatherings, and the occasional sea swim.

 Who comes to LandxSea?